 - 3 cups or 750 mL of filtered or bottled water

 Directions to make Limoncello

 - Peel or zest the lemons, taking care to just zest the outermost yellow peel and none of the white pith inside.
 If necessary, carefully cut off any residual pith with a small pairing knife.

 - Place lemons in a large glass 2L jar or other glass containers that can be sealed airtight.
-Cover with the Everclear or 40% alcohol vodka.
-Secure the lid and place in a cool, dark location for at least 1 week and up to 4 weeks.
+Cover with the Everclear or 50% alcohol vodka.
+Then, secure the lid and place it in a cool, dark location for at least 1 week and up to 4 weeks.

 - Strain limoncello into a clean glass jar, discarding lemon peels.
 If desired, strain the lemon liquor again through a fine-mesh sieve lined with a coffee filter with a little of the ingredient water.
 This will remove even more residual solids and result in a smoother final product.

 - Combine sugar and water in a saucepan set over medium heat.
 All you need to do is dissolve the sugar.
 Bring the water temperature up to 50C, stirring until sugar is completely dissolved.